countnazgul/qlBuilder/README.md

     * `?` - print these commands
     * `x` - exit

 * `qlbuilder encode` - encode the provided string.
 To avoid storing passwords in plain text we can use this command to encode the windows password(s) and paste the returned string in `.qlbuilder.yml`.
-This is applied when authentication is `Windows` for `QLIK_PASSWORD` value. **Encoding QLIK_PASSWORD is not needed when using environment variables.
+Also add `encoding: true` in the `config.yml` This is applied when authentication is `Windows` for `QLIK_PASSWORD` value. **Encoding QLIK_PASSWORD is not needed when using environment variables.
 Only for .qlbuilder.yml!**

 * `qlbuilder checkupdate` - compares the current version number to the remote one